Hacker News

 I've never heard about company that is building software that runs nearby power plant, but certainly this company is much more useful and have more positive feedback for the society than something "sexy" like Facebook.

-8 hours ago by alexc05
+4 years ago by alexc05

 What's a funny coincidence is that I've been thinking about almost exactly this for a little while.